 - Wash your hands often.

-- Cover your mouth when coughing, preferably on your shoulder if a tissue is not available, and throw in the trash can.
+- Cover your mouth when coughing, preferably on your shoulder if a tissue is not available, and throw it in the trash can.

 - Keep your house clean.